michx1337/darkbio-gone/README.md

 # dark.bio got fucked by heal and doom!

-## src is out and use it if u want to,
+## src is out and use it if u want to, lay.rip is better and yet.bio get ran.

 ### he dropped his dev so yea doom got it and thats a ez win